ArturoSR/HashTable-Spellchecker/README.md

 <br>
 <br>

-The program will conduct a quick spellcheck by using a hashtable
+The program will conduct a quick spellcheck by using a hashtable and present any misspelled words.